 So don’t make assumptions based on the title “Christmas, Again,” the Spirit Award nominee that marks the feature directorial debut of documentary filmmaker Charles Poekel.
 Delicate and restrained, the film offers the messages of redemption and renewal we so often crave from a Christmas movie without wrapping its themes and characters in tinsel.

 Kentucker Audley (“Ain’t Them Bodies Saints,” “Queen of Earth”) stars as a Christmas-tree salesman named Noel.
 (The film, thankfully, doesn’t dwell much on this coincidence.)
-He works a season 12-hour night shift at a New York City tree lot, and while he’s engaging with the oddball assortment of customers that cross his path, Noel shuts down emotionally, distancing himself from co-worker Nick (Jason Shelton), who works the other 12-hour shift and shares a cramped trailer.
+He works a seasonal 12-hour night shift at a New York City tree lot, and while he’s engaging with the oddball assortment of customers that cross his path, Noel shuts down emotionally, distancing himself from co-worker Nick (Jason Shelton), who works the other 12-hour shift and shares a cramped trailer.

 Poekel sneaks in the exposition – we see Noel swim alone, and sometimes he takes pills.
 We learn that he used to cover the day shift, and when regular customers ask if that girl he works with is there, he tersely replies, “Not this year.”
 With just a few expressions, Audley gives the camera the equivalent of pages and pages of dialogue; we don’t have to be told Noel’s life story when it’s so plainly etched on the actor’s face.